 - Breaking changes: - The template.tex template was quite modified.
 Crowbook now uses custom command for most mark-down elements, defined in the template.
 This allow an user to redefine the way the book is rendered without having to modify Crowbook itself.
-Unfortunately, as tex templates for previous Crowbook versions won't work anymore. - the resources.files option is now a YAML list of strings, instead of a comma-seprated string. - Add support for grammalecte grammar checker. - crowbook command takes a new argument, -S or --stats which displays stats on the book (currently, words and characters count).

-- Interactive fiction: - Added conditional blocks.

-• Options:

-- output.xxx options can now take the "auto" value, which will infer the output file name based on the book file name. - output is a new option that can specify a series of format to render, with default output file name. - proofread.grammalecte and proofread.grammalecte.port allow respectively to enable grammar checking with Grammalecte and (optionnally) to specify the port to connect. - tex.margin.left, tex.margin.right, tex.margin.bottom and tex.margin.top are new options that allow to specify margins for LaTeX/PDF outputs. - tex.paper_size was renamed tex.paper_size.
+Unfortunately, as tex templates for previous Crowbook versions won't work anymore. - the resources.files option is now a YAML list of strings, instead of a comma-seprated string. - Add support for grammalecte grammar checker. - crowbook command takes a new argument, -S or --stats which displays stats on the book (currently, words and characters count). - Interactive fiction: - Added conditional blocks. - Options: - output.xxx options can now take the "auto" value, which will infer the output file name based on the book file name. - output is a new option that can specify a series of format to render, with default output file name. - proofread.grammalecte and proofread.grammalecte.port allow respectively to enable grammar checking with Grammalecte and (optionnally) to specify the port to connect. - tex.margin.left, tex.margin.right, tex.margin.bottom and tex.margin.top are new options that allow to specify margins for LaTeX/PDF outputs. - tex.paper_size was renamed tex.paper_size. - HTML: - Add JSON-LD structured data to the book's HTML files. - Bugfixes: - LaTeX: fix rendering of part/chapter (part previously displayed as chapter and its first chapter as part) - EPUB: - Fix .rule so it is centered despite KOBO CSS injection. - Fix resources/images inclusion when they are symlinks to the actual file.